-Master of Business Administration (M.B.A.) is offered in convenient evening or Saturday formats available at the main campus in Lakewood.
+The Master of Business Administration (M.B.A.) is offered in convenient evening or Saturday formats available at the main campus in Lakewood as well as fully online.
 A fast-track program allows qualified students to complete the degree in one calendar year.
 The self-paced program allows students to speed up or slow down in any given semester.